RConsortium/censusguide/package-discussion.md

 ## Describing Packages

 In the original draft of this Guide we copied the package descriptions which appear on CRAN verbatim.
 However, we were concerned that those descriptions might be too sparse.
-So we invited the package authors to modify the.
+So we invited the package authors to modify them.

 As an example of this difference, here is how the `ipumsr` package is described on CRAN: